ottacom/saltstack_ipa_vault/README.md

      .......
      -----END PGP MESSAGE-----
 ```
-I assuming at this point that your configuration into /etc/salt/master pointing to the right section pillar_roots it should be someting like :
+I'm assuming at this point that your configuration into /etc/salt/master is pointing to the right section pillar_roots ,so your file it should be someting like :

 ```text
 pillar_roots: